oneapi-src/oneAPI-samples/DirectProgramming/DPC++/ProjectTemplates/cmake-fpga/README.md

 | Time to complete                  | n/a

 ## Purpose
 This project is a template designed to help you quickly create your own Data Parallel C++ application for FPGA targets.
 The template assumes the use of CMake to build your application.
-See the supplied `CMakeLists.txt` file for hints regarding the compiler options and libraries needed to compile a Data Parallel C++ application for FPGA targets.
-Review the `main.cpp` source file for help with the header files you should include and how to implement the "device selector" code for targeting your application's runtime device.
+The supplied `CMakeLists.txt` file contains the compiler options and libraries needed to compile a Data Parallel C++ application for FPGA targets.
+The `main.cpp` source file shows the header files you should include and the recommended "device selector" code for targeting your application's runtime device.

-To see a simple FPGA kernel and explain the recommended workflow with FPGA targets, consult the "compile flow" FPGA Tutorial.
+This is a project template only.
+It is recommended that you review the FPGA "Getting Started" code sample  [compile_flow](https://github.com/oneapi-src/oneAPI-samples/tree/master/DirectProgramming/DPC%2B%2BFPGA/Tutorials/GettingStarted/fpga_compile), which explains the basic DPC++ FPGA workflow, compile targets, and compiler options.

 ## Key Implementation Details
 The basic DPC++ project template for FPGA targets.